-&lt;sup>1 As is outlined in paragraphs 7 and 8, the present report reflects a change in the programme structure for 2021.
+1 As is outlined in paragraphs 7 and 8 of the draft work programme and budget for 2021, it reflects a change in the programme structure for 2021.
 For this reason, a separate annex is included with programme performance information for 2019 that follows the programme structure for 2019.